 Hearing aid manufacturers

-Starkey Hearing Technologies is headquartered in Eden Prairie, Minn., and has a global presence in more than 18 countries.
-They understand hearing is an important part of connecting with the world.
+Starkey Hearing Technologies is headquartered in Eden Prairie, Minnesota, and has a global presence in more than 18 countries.

 Part of GN Store Nord and headquartered in Ballerup, Denmark, ReSound is represented globally across more than 80 different countries.
 U.S. headquarters are in Bloomington, Minn.

 Widex was founded in Denmark in 1956.
 Today, the company does business in more than 100 countries worldwide and employs more than 4,000 people.
 In 2019, Widex merged with Sivantos to form WS Audiology A/S. Widex’s US headquarters is located in Hauppauge, New York.

 Signia is the main brand belonging to Sivantos, which in 2019 merged with Widex to form WS Audiology A/S. Sivantos is headquartered in Singapore and operates in more than 25 countries.
 U.S. headquarters are in Pisctaway, N.J.

 Unitron is a hearing aid manufacturer with U.S. headquarters in Plymouth, Minn.
 A Sonova brand, its products can be found in more than 46 countries worldwide.

 Sonic Innovations has U.S. headquarters in Somerset, N.J., and a market presence in more than 40 countries.

 Advanced Bionics is based in Los Angeles, Calif., and their products are distributed worldwide.